ahundt/ahundt.github.io/_posts/2015-08-23-IntroToV-Rep.md

 #### Remote APIs, MATLAB, Python

 This is their [page for the remote APIs](http://www.coppeliarobotics.com/helpFiles/en/remoteApiOverview.htm).
-However it is worth noting they have reduced performance and a reduced set of API functions when compared to lua and C/C++.
-Of the external APIs if you know python that may also be worth considering over matlab because it has an equally complete set of scientific libraries, doesn't depend on a license, and I believe the cisst UR5 library is accessible from python (but I haven't used it).
+I haven't tried the MATLAB API or any other remote/external API myself.
+It is also worth noting remote APIs have reduced performance and a reduced set of  functions when compared to the lua and C/C++ APIs that I use.

+Of the external APIs, if you know python that may also be worth considering over MATLAB because it has an equally complete set of scientific libraries and doesn't depend on a license.
+For those using the [UR5](http://www.universal-robots.com/products/ur5-robot/) robot, I believe the [cisst](https://github.com/jhu-cisst/cisst) UR5 library is accessible from python although I haven't used it personally.

 #### Python + Studywolf blog

-There is also the [study wolf blog](https://studywolf.wordpress.com/) with a series of FANTASTIC tutorials on [kinematics and control in python](https://studywolf.wordpress.com/?s=robot+control), [with code](https://github.com/studywolf/blog).
-At the bottom of each page you can browse more of his articles specifically.
+While not related to V-REP directly, the [study wolf blog](https://studywolf.wordpress.com/) has a series of FANTASTIC tutorials on [kinematics and control in python](https://studywolf.wordpress.com/?s=robot+control), [with code](https://github.com/studywolf/blog).
+The information on that blog is useful for understanding some of the underlying robotics concepts utilized by V-REP. At the bottom of each page on the studywolf blog you can browse more of his articles specifically.

 #### Using V-REP and matlab to simplify coursework